 Many cash-back credit cards are offered in versions with and without an annual fee.
 There are a lot of people who don’t spend enough to justify a cash-back card with an annual fee, and others who refuse to pay an annual fee on principle.
 Yet for many people, it can be worth paying an annual fee in order to receive significantly more cash back.
 You should take the time to do the math and decide if a card’s additional rewards are worth paying an annual fee.

 4. Watch out for spending limits.

 Many cards impose spending limits on bonus categories and only offer the standard amount of cash back once you’ve reached the limit.
-For example, the American Express Blue Cash Preferred card (read a full review of this card here) offers 6% cash back at U.S. grocery stores, but only on up to $6,000 spent in a calendar year.
+For example, the American Express Blue Cash Preferred card (read a full review of this card here) offers 6% cash back at U.S. grocery stores, but only on up to $6,000 spent in a calendar year (then 1%).
 The Chase Freedom (read the review here) offers 5% cash back at select merchants, but only for the first $1,500 spent each quarter.
 Unfortunately, it can be hard to keep track of how much you’ve spent on qualifying purchases, so you may have to make an occasional call to your card issuer for this information if it isn’t provided online.